tybyers/earthquakr/README.md

 ## Known Issues

   * Functions as currently written will produce Travis Notes and/or warnings due to using nonstandard evaluation instead of standard evaluation throughout the functions.
-  * The Vignette is definitely in "draft" status.
+  * The Vignette is in "draft" status, more robust documentation needed.
   * Some of my examples in the documentation are producing errors when building the project.